IPRC-DIP/CodeV-R1/README.md

 pip install langchain langchain-community langchain-core langchain-nvidia-ai-endpoints langchain-openai langchain-text-splitters langsmith
 ```

+For the environment of reinforcement learning, please refer to `verl/README.md`.

 ## Testing

 Here is the link for our [CodeV-R1-distill-7B](https://huggingface.co/zhuyaoyu/CodeV-R1-Distill-Qwen-7B) and [CodeV-R1-distill-7B](https://huggingface.co/zhuyaoyu/CodeV-R1-Qwen-7B).
 Please refer to the README under `test/` for details for testing.

+## SFT Training

+We use LLaMA-Factory to conduct SFT training, and we provide our training configuration in `sft/`.
+Please refer to `sft/README.md` for more details.

+## RL Training

+We use verl to conduct RL training, and we open-source our RL training code in `verl/`.
+Please refer to `verl/README.md` for more details.

 ## Citation